ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 Label owners MUST monitor their labels regularly, ensuring that past versions of the label are still correctly represented in the log and that any new versions of the label are permissible (alerting the user if not).
-Service Providers define a duration, referred to as the **Reasonable Monitoring Window** (RMW), which is the frequency with which the Transparency Log generally expects label owners to perform monitoring.
+Transparency Logs define a duration, referred to as the **Reasonable Monitoring Window** (RMW), which is the frequency with which the Transparency Log generally expects label owners to perform monitoring.
 The log entry maximum lifetime, if defined, MUST be greater than the RMW.

-**Distinguished** log entries are chosen (according to the algorithm below) such that there is roughly one per every interval of the RMW.
+**Distinguished** log entries are chosen according to the algorithm below such that there is roughly one per every interval of the RMW.
 If a user looks up a label, either through a fixed-version or greatest-version search, and finds that the first log entry containing their desired label-version pair is to the right of the rightmost